Tidal interactions and principle of corresponding states: from micro to macro cosmos. A century after van der Waals' Nobel Prize: Equation of state of ordinary fluids

-where $A$ and $B$ are constants which depend on the nature of the particles.
-More specifically, the presence of an attractive interaction between particles reduces both the force and the frequency of particle-wall collisions: the net effect is a reduction of the pressure, proportional to the square numerical density, expressed as $A(N/V)^2$.
-On the other hand, the whole volume of the box, $V$, is not accessible to particles, in that they are conceived as identical spheres: the free volume within the box is $V-NB$, where $B$ is the volume of a single sphere.
-For further details refer to specific textbooks (e.g., LL67, Chap.\,VII, \S74).
+More specifically, the presence of an attractive interaction between particles reduces both force and frequency of particle-wall collisions: the net effect is a reduction of pressure, proportional to square numerical density, expressed as $A(N/V)^2$.
+On the other hand, the whole volume of the box, $V$, is not accessible to particles, in that they are represented as identical spheres: the free volume within the box is $V-NB$, where $NB$ is the covolume.
+In particular, $T=0$ implies $V=NB$, hence the covolume per particle, $B$, may be conceived as the volume filled by a single sphere in the limit of zero absolute temperature.

-The isothermal ($T=$ const) curves for ideal gases are hyperbolas with axes, $p=\mp V$, conformly to Eq.\,(\ref {eq:gid}).
-In VDW theory of real gases, the isothermal curves exhibit two extremum points below a threshold, which reduce to a single horisontal inflexion point when a critical temperature is attained, as shown in Fig.\,\ref{f:viso}.

-Well above the critical isothermal curve, $T\gg T_{\rm c}$, the trends exhibited by ideal and VDW gases look very similar.
-Below the critical isothermal curve, $T<T_{\rm c}$, the behaviour of VDW gases is different with respect to ideal gases and, in addition, the related isothermal curves provide a wrong description within a specific region where saturated vapour and liquid phases coexist.
-Further details are shown in Fig.\,\ref{f:vris}.